-It then presents the prompt again, indicating that it is ready for another REPL interaction ACL2S BB !>
+It then presents the prompt again, indicating that it is ready for another REPL interaction ACL2S !>

-We recommend that as you read these notes, you also have ACL2s installed and follow along in the "Bare Bones" mode.
-The "BB" in the prompt indicates that ACL2s is in the "Bare Bones" mode.
+We recommend that as you read these notes, you also have ACL2s installed and follow along in the "ACL2S" mode.
+The prompt indicates that ACL2s is in the "ACL2S" mode.